Sharing to learn and learning to share; Fitting together Meta-Learning, Multi-Task Learning, and Transfer Learning: A meta review: Ensemble of the learning paradigms

-Transfer learning and \ac{MTL} usually differ in how and when the information is shared between tasks.
-Yet, they can be used together in the following ways, \begin{enumerate} \item transfer learning enables to extract features for tasks by employing models pre-trained for some other related tasks on a large dataset, which can further be used in a multi-task setting.
-This can be seen as when there are multiple related target tasks and thereby employing \ac{MTL} to solve them, and source task is conventional supervised learning. \item Another way of fusing these algorithms is when there are multiple source tasks such that \ac{MTL} can be applied and the knowledge is shared with the target task in terms of model parameters, features, etc. \end{enumerate} In the past, there two learning paradigms are used together a number of times.
-The article \cite{Ye_2018} aims to predict the pharmacokinetic parameters by learning a model for quantitative structural activity relationships of drugs.
-The four parameters \ie oral bio-availability, plasma protein binding rate, apparent volume of distribution at steady-state, and elimination half-life ought to be estimated in this work and these four parameters are considered as multiple tasks.
-To accomplish this, it follows the first approach discussed above of feature extraction and multiple tasks in target domain.
-At first, a pretrained model is learned on the large bioactivity data set, the knowledge from which is further used in the multi-task DeepPharm model proposed in the article, as depicted in Fig. \ref{fig:deepPharm}.
-The integrated multi-task and transfer learning approach proved to enhance the generalization of the model as compared to the conventional models, as well as overcome the issue of lack of sufficient and high quality data in \ac{ADME} evaluation. .
-Such a well generalized model may be helpful to perform the \ac{ADME} calculations on the new drug structures using the DeepPharm model, \ie doing inference only, as there is no need of training the model again on a different data.
-This article opens a totally new dimension of research in the field of drug discovery and development using combining \ac{DL} algorithms.
+\cite{Ye_2018} aimed to predict pharmacokinetic parameters by learning a model for quantitative structural activity relationships of drugs.
+The four parameters, i.e., oral bioavailability, plasma protein binding rate, apparent volume of distribution in the steady state, and elimination half-life, were estimated in this work.
+These four parameters are considered multiple tasks.
+First, a pretrained model is learned on an extensive bioactivity dataset, the knowledge from which is further used in the multi-task DeepPharm model proposed in the article, as depicted in Fig. \ref{fig:deepPharm}.
+The integrated multi-task and transfer learning approach enhanced the generalization of the model compared to the conventional models and overcame the lack of sufficient and high-quality data in the \ac{ADME} evaluation.
+Such a well-generalized model may be helpful to perform \ac{ADME} calculations on the new drug structures using the DeepPharm model, \ie making inferences only, as there is no need to train the model again on different data.
+This article opens a new dimension of research drug discovery and development using combining \ac{DL} algorithms.